Professional Indemnity Insurance for Building Contractors (Design and Construct)

 Most PI policies address the issue of collateral warranties by clearly setting out the limits beyond which cover will not apply.
 This should avoid the need to submit each and every agreement for sanction by the insurer.
 Some of the more restricted policies offer very little cover in connection with this type of agreement.

 Of course, the 'claims made' (see Claims Made section below) nature of professional indemnity insurance causes a difficulty here.
-If a contractor signs up to a collateral warranty having reassured themself that it is within the scope of his PI cover, what happens when they change insurer?
+If a contractor signs up to a collateral warranty having reassured themselves that it is within the scope of his PI cover, what happens when they change insurer?
 Or what if the insurer changes the wording?

 Careful consideration also needs to be given in cases where a collateral warranty requires you to carry a limit of indemnity higher than you normally would, as you will be committing yourself to carry a higher level of cover for the duration of the contract (usually 12 years) this can add significant costs to the PI premiums.